 Here are the top 5 upgrades that promise a high energy rated home:

-3. Draught sealing: Your power bill can be reduced by 25% if you prevent air leakage.
+- Draught sealing: Your power bill can be reduced by up to 25% if you prevent air leakage.
 Install fans and vents that close automatically and seal doorways with a draught stopper at the bottom of the frame.

-4. Appliances: If you're selling a furnished home, high rated everyday appliances will prevent water and energy wastage which the new owners will love.
-These include the Bosch Serie 6 Freestanding Dishwasher (4 out of 6 stars for energy efficiency) and the Asko Pro Wash 8kg Front Load Washing Machine (5 out of 5 stars).
+- Appliances: If you're selling a furnished home, high rated everyday appliances will prevent water and energy wastage which the new owners will love.
+These include, for example, the Bosch Series 6 Freestanding Dishwasher (4 out of 6 stars for energy efficiency) and the Asko Pro Wash 8kg Front Load Washing Machine (5 out of 5 stars).

-5. Solar panels: According to Ausbrite, homes with solar panels could sell up to 20% faster than homes without.
+- Solar panels: According to Ausbrite, homes with solar panels could help sell a home up to 20% faster than homes without.
 Research done by the Real Estate Survey of Australia confirmed that over 85% of people found solar panels to add value to their homes.

 So how much do solar panels increase home value?